richafnu/Viva/Viva/learning/linkedin-learning-free-courses.md

 You can view the free LinkedIn courses in Viva by putting the search query `premium:false` and choosing **LinkedIn Learning** in the provider filter.

-You need a LinkedIn Learning subscription for learners in your organization to access [premium LinkedIn content](https://learning.linkedin.com).
+For learners in your organization to access [premium LinkedIn content] (https://learning.linkedin.com), they need both of the following:
+a)  Viva Suite or Viva Learning license
+b) LinkedIn Learning subscription

 ## Resources